silverbulletmd/silverbullet/website/Sandbox.md

-What does Silver Bullet look like?
+What does SilverBullet look like?
 Well, have a look around. **You’re looking at it at this very moment!** 🤯

 Note that what you’re looking at is not a fully functional version, because the _back-end is read-only_.
-That said, it should give you some feel for what it’s like to use SB before making the commitment of running a single `deno` command (see here: [[Silver Bullet]]) to download and run it locally in its fully functioning mode.
+That said, it should give you some feel for what it’s like to use SB before making the commitment of running a single `deno` command (see here: [[SilverBullet]]) to download and run it locally in its fully functioning mode.

 ## Start playing
 So, feel free to make some edits in this space.
 Don’t worry, you won’t break anything, nothing is saved (just reload the page to see).